Muath01/JsStuff/README.md

-Got it!
-Here’s the README tailored to the `ReserverIt` e-commerce app for digital goods:

----

 # ReserverIt - E-Commerce App for Digital Goods

 **ReserverIt** is an E-Commerce platform designed for selling digital products, including logos, icons, and UI designs.
 Built using **Next.js**, **TypeScript**, **PostgreSQL**, **Prisma**, and **Resend**, it offers a streamlined process for digital purchases, secure transactions, and automatic product delivery, optimized for both users and administrators.